stomp-js/rx-stomp/docs-src/Contribute.md

 ├── rabbitmq/
-│   └── Dockerfile           -- This builds a docker image that is used to run test cases ├── spec/                    -- These test cases run both for nodejs (using just Jasmine) and Chrome (Jasmine/Karma) │   ├── config/              -- Slightly different setups for nodejs and Karma │   ├── helpers/
+│   └── Dockerfile           -- This builds a docker image that is used to run test cases ├── spec/                    -- These test cases run both for nodejs (using just Jasmine) and Chrome (Jasmine/Karma) │   ├── helpers/
-│   ├── support/
-│   │   └── jasmine.json     -- Used only while running for nodejs
 │   └── unit/                -- Test cases using Jasmine
-│       └── compatibility/   -- Test cases to check compatibility mode ├── src/                     -- Typescript sources
+├── src/                     -- Typescript sources
-│   └── compatibility/       -- Code for compatibility mode
 ├── tsconfig.json
 └── webpack.config.js
 ```